 When you’re offered money, which door will you walk through?

-If you’re looking to make money online, you’re going to be involved with services like the ones I mentioned above (and they are good services), you’re going to get offers that perhaps don’t fit with your blog, or you’re going to be offered a chance to promote a product that you may never personally use or endorse.
+If you're looking to make money online, you're going to be involved with services like the ones I mentioned above (and they are good services), you're going to get offers that perhaps don't fit with your blog, or you're going to be offered a chance to promote a product that you may never personally use or endorse.
 Are you treating your online persona differently than your real life one?
-Where’s your blogging integrity?
+Where's your blogging integrity?
 The attitude you bring to your blogging is the way people will remember you, make a point of having a great and positive attitude!
-(Don’t be a troll!)
+(Don't be a troll!)
 One way you can establish yourself as someone people would want to get to know and a blogger that can be trusted is by helping promote the blogs of others – bloggers you respect, and trust.
-Freely promoting other blogs is almost always reciprocated in some way, (check out how this works, here)
+Freely promoting other blogs is almost always reciprocated in some way.

 Early in my blogging career I made a decision to have integrity with my blog.
 I only write what I truly believe or agree with, I don’t create false controversy just for traffic, I don’t use deceptive link bait, I don’t promote products that I wouldn’t use, and I don’t write sponsored posts for businesses or products that I wouldn’t personally recommend to my best friends.
 Sticking to this plan requires that I sometimes turn down some easy money, but your readers will thank you for it in the end.